 What to look for in a travel tripod

 Choosing a tripod isn't just about selecting the smallest and lightest model.
 Indeed, picking the lightest legs isn't always the best plan.
 Marginally heavier alternatives won't be a noticeable burden, but they can provide much more rigidity and versatility.
-All of these tripods use carbon fibre construction to save weight, but this ups the price.
+All of these tripods use a carbon fiber construction to save weight, but this ups the price.
 Some models also have aluminium counterparts.
 Each includes a compact ball head, but check carefully: a ball that's too small for a larger DSLR will become a precarious balancing act.

 1. MeFoto GlobeTrotter Carbon C2350Q2T

-Slick looking, well-made travel tripod with excellent maximum load capacity
+Slick looking, well-made travel tripod

 Fancy travelling in style?
 The GlobeTrotter will help you stand out: it's available in red, green and blue finishes, as well as black or titanium.
 A 12kg capacity is enough to stand strong under all but the heaviest DSLR setup, yet the tripod tips the scales at just 1.68kg.
 The GlobeTrotter's measurements are just as well-balanced, with its 163cm reach retracting to a modest 42cm.
 Spiked feet and a capable ball head with adjustable friction enhance versatility.
 The monopod conversion feature is the same as the Benro's (see below) – Benro is MeFoto's parent company, which explains the GlobeTrotter's top build quality.